menu

 Overview

 Laporte is a tiny borough located in the state of Pennsylvania.
 With a population of 314 people and just one neighborhood, Laporte is the 1053rd largest community in Pennsylvania.
-Much of the housing stock in Laporte was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Laporte has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Occupations and Workforce